Nassau, detectives union reach labor deal

 Nassau County has reached an 8.5-year labor deal with its 300-member detectives union, agreeing to terms that officials hope will result in the recruitment of more detectives from the ranks of patrol officers who have said there was little financial incentive to apply for promotion.

 The agreement marks the first labor deal struck between the county and one of its five major unions since the contracts expired at the end of 2017.
-Still unresolved are the contracts for the Civil Service Employees Association, Police Benevolent Association, Superior Officers Association and Corrections Officers Benevolent Association.
+Still unresolved are the contracts for the Civil Service Employees Association and the county Police Benevolent Association, Superior Officers Association and the Sheriff's Correction Officers Benevolent Association.

 Detectives also will work at least five additional tours each year, while new detectives will work an average of 12 more tours.
 The scheduling changes will result in more detectives policing county streets.

 Also, all detectives will begin paying into their health insurance next year.
-Detectives will also forego some vacation days for three years.
+Detectives will also forgo some vacation days for three years.

 Termination pay is limited for future detectives.
 While incumbent detectives' termination pay will remain capped at twice their base salaries upon retirement, police officers promoted to detective after 2025 will receive a payout of 1.75 times their base salaries.
 Detectives hired from outside of Nassau County law enforcement will have their termination pay capped at 1.5 times their base salary, beginning immediately.